patdemichele/HaskellRegex/README.md

 **Forming RegEx**

-All characters can be used as alphabet, with the exception of the following 5: $()+*
+All characters can be used as alphabet, with the exception of the five characters on the next line.

+$()+*

 Where R and r are valid RegEx, the following are valid:
 - Rr, the concatenation of R and r.